 This rainbow of summer fruit makes an elegant presentation and a refreshing side for a luncheon, brunch, or dinner.
 Layer

 and chill the salad up to eight hours in advance.

 Ripe orange nectarines add a colorful layer of flavor to this refreshing salad.
 Layers of greens, strawberries, feta cheese,

 green tomato, fresh basil, and glazed pecans make for an unbeatable summer salad.

-Cheese-filled tortellini pasta is complemented by salty green and black olives and crunchy red bell peppers and onions.
-A
+tortellini pasta salad recipe, it is complemented by salty green and black olives and crunchy red bell peppers and onions.

-tangy vinegar-based dressing is loaded with herbes de Provence to coat all of the ingredients with a variety of aromatic flavors.
+A tangy vinegar-based dressing is loaded with herbes de Provence to coat all of the ingredients with a variety of aromatic